badmanwillis/Eduardo/README.md

 A [ST-Nucleo-F429ZI Microcontroller](https://os.mbed.com/platforms/ST-Nucleo-F429ZI/) was used to control the stepper and servo motors, as well as read the the flex sensor value.

+### nucleo_code.cpp
+Most complete working code.
+The start and end postions of the arm are hard coded, and upon excution

+### demo_code.cpp
+A version of nucleo_code.cpp with all superfluous code removed.
+Used to demostrate the arm on the demostration day.
+See the simple combing demonstration for usage.

+### master_code.cpp
+The most complete code in developement.
+Unfinished.
+Designed to by used by both the arm_display.launch program (sam) to allow remote control from the computer, using the GUI sliders.
+Also for use by the demo.launch (sam_moveit_config) program to execute path planning between given positions.

 #### Simple combing demonstration
 For the project showcase day a greatly simplified version of the code (demo_code.cpp) was run, to ensure a successful demonstration.
 **_WARNING_.
 The arm will move to a starting position as soon as the microcontroller and PSU are on.**